tews-code/operating-system-in-1000-lines/website/en/04-boot.md

 > [!TIP]
 >
-> If you are using `rust-analyzer`, you can edit the kernel Cargo.toml file
+> If you are using `rust-analyzer`, you can edit the kernel Cargo.toml file to prevent spurious notifications, as
+> we can't use "test", "doctest" or "bench" in our `no_std` environment.
 > ``` [kernel/Config.toml]
 > [package]
 > name = "kernel"